Relintai/mourne/Readme.md

 An old village builder / hero manager web rpg that I originally wrote using Code Igniter 3 ported to [rcpp_framework](https://github.com/Relintai/rcpp_framework).

+The original code is under the `Mourne-CI` folder.
+I wrote this about 9 years ago.
+I only have the application code in the folder.
+I decided not to commit the framework code itself to minimize the chance of committing passwords, or stray temp files and such.
+This was my first bigger app, even though when I wrote this I did pay attention to make it secure (it's probably not that bad), however it's still probably not a good idea to use it as it is.

 This is highly experimental stuff.
 It probably shouldn't be used by anyone who's sane.

 Note: this readme has been taken from an another project of mine, it will be updated later.